 A teacher by trade, a musician at heart.
 Rick has a BA of Music from Thompson Rivers University and a Music Diploma from Humber College and the London College of Music.
 He is also the author of Etobicoke Guitar Workbook & CD, and Boomtown Guitar Workbook & CD as well a composer and producer of several musicals.
 And if that’s not enough, he established the Rick Imus Music Studio in the 1990’s which has grown to three locations to serve music students in Campbellville, Acton, and Milton.

-Rick is the founding member of the $2 Bills and has always believed in ‘leaving the audience wanting more.’
-His high energy moves and blistering guitar solos always gets the crowd going.
+Rick is the founding member of the 2 Bills and has always believed in ‘leaving the audience wanting more.’
+His high energy moves and blistering bass and guitar solos always gets the crowd going.

 Growing up in Vancouver, Cameron got his musical start learning to play drums in high school.
 His high school music teacher often gave him the key to music room where Cam would spend hours lost in drum solos.
 He would later pick up the guitar, channeling his inner Jimmy Page.

-Wanting to further his guitar skills, he took lessons at the RIck Imus Music studio and then became the lead guitarist for an early rendition of the $2 Bills.
+Wanting to further his guitar skills, he took lessons at the Rick Imus Music studio and then became the lead guitarist for an early rendition of the 2 Dollar Bills.
 A few line-up changes later, and Cam is now the drummer.
 His quick wit and puns always keeps things light during rehearsals.
 Although rarely seen in photos from our live shows, hIs prowess behind the kit keeps the rest of the band in line and the crowd movin.'

 At the age of 40, he attempted to pick up the guitar again, but soon gave up on ever becoming a guitar virtuoso.
-Through a friend, he got a chance to audition for lead vocalist for the $2 Bills.
-As no one else was up to stepping in front of the mic, he got the job and has been the lead vocalist for the $2 Bills ever since.
+Through a friend, he got a chance to audition for lead vocalist for the 2 Dollar Bills.
+As no one else was up to stepping in front of the mic, he got the job and has been the lead vocalist ever since.